mac-can/SerialCAN/README.md

 5. Findings from Code Analysis:
    The companion module `can_btr.c` contains some dead stores.

-6. No libraries are build under Cygwin; only the example programs [`can_moni`](can_moni-for-serialcan) and [`can_test`](can_test-for-serialcan).
+6. No libraries are build under Cygwin; only the utilities [`can_moni`](can_moni-for-serialcan) and [`can_test`](can_test-for-serialcan).

+7. The Phython examples didn't catch Ctrl-C on Linux.

 ## This and That